 As I adjusted my position in the booth, I sized up his tough-talk and knew in a nanosecond that he meant business.
 He hadn’t said much when we’d first met inside the diner, and as an FBI agent with a fair amount of experience working undercover, I’d learned the subtle art of discerning the difference between bluster and real talk.
 This guy wasn’t posturing.

 My shifting in my seat was purposeful.
 I was strapped.
 But in my undercover role, I couldn’t be outfitted with a regulation leather holster, with my sidearm conveniently located on my right-side hip.
-No, my weapon for undercover work was smaller and more easy to conceal than my bureau-issued, Les Baer custom .45 on a Para Ordnance frame.
+No, my weapon for undercover work was smaller and easier to conceal than my bureau-issued, Les Baer custom .45 on a Para Ordnance frame.
 That weapon was for daily use, my trusty service weapon.
 The S&W snub-nosed 5-shot .38 that I carried for undercover work wasn’t bureau-issued.
 It was my personal gun that I carried while undercover, and it had to be secreted along my beltline, sans holster.
 And, I had to constantly adjust its position to make certain the pistol grip didn’t dislodge from the belt it dangled from.
 This was critical.
 Bad guys don’t wear holsters.
 Only cops do.

 I casually dragged my hand across my untucked shirt, and came in contact with the steel chamber of my weapon, snugged up against my stomach.
 It provided some small comfort to know it was there.
 But in the undercover realm, shit gets real quite quickly and often unexpectedly.
 And in most instances, you were far better served by an airtight cover story and the gift of gab when called upon to repel impending trouble — luckily, I was blessed with both.